passcod/blook/transcripts/western-reaches-38.md

 > and that I could tie back to the plot.
 I mean most of the time it was fairly
 > obvious once I got the title out of google.
 But a few times I had to give up
 > and look up the characters or the plot elements that were discussed and get
 > it back from there.
 There's _a lot_ of books talked about in there.
-Oh and
+>
-> because I looked them all up, they're also linked up in the transcript.
-So
+> Oh and because I looked them all up, they're also linked up in the transcript
-> you get to enjoy that.
+> and also in a neat list at the very bottom.
+So you get to enjoy that.
 >
 > There's also a few notes by me in there marked like: {`trans`: note}.
 For
 > example, providing names of things they couldn't remember on the spot.